beville/ComicStreamer/README.md

 Just run "comicstreamer" in the base folder (on windows you may want to rename it comicstreamer.py)

-A web browser should automatically open to "http://localhost:8888"
+A web browser should automatically open to "http://localhost:32500"

 Some tips:

-* Use "--help" option to list options
+* Use "--help" option to list command-line options
 * Use the "config" page to set the comic folders, and the "control" page to restart the server
 * Use the "--reset" option to wipe the database